SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 2. Install **prerequisites** on this computer if needed.

 3. Run **Install the SuperOffice CRM Server**
-    * Choose the correct location and when asked to Select ODBC datasource you pick the one that points to your production database.
-The server setup will notice that this is an existing database and tell you that it will be used "**As is**".
+    * Choose the correct location and when asked to select ODBC datasource, you pick the one that points to your production database.
+The server setup will notice that this is an existing database and tell you that it will be used **As is**.

-## SuperOffice document archive (so\_arc)
+## SuperOffice document archive (so_arc)

-Use file copy to copy the so\_arc with sub-folders from the old location to the new location.
+Use file copy to copy the so_arc with sub-folders from the old location to the new location.
 The new location must be updated in both *SuperOffice.ini* and *web.config* so both SuperOffice windows clients and web clients will keep access to their documents and templates.

 ### Change details